...

 We have not included a personal injury claims calculator on this page for a reason.
 These automated tools are usually extremely inaccurate and give people a wrong indication of how much they can expect to receive in damages for their claim.
 Instead, we have provided this table that shows guideline amounts for general damages.
 Claims against the military are valued on a case by case basis, so the figures provided are only examples.

 The figures included in the table below are taken from a document known as the Judicial College Guidelines (JCG).
 Legal professionals often use this document to help them value potential claims, as it provides a list of injuries and illnesses beside guideline compensation brackets.
-It’s important to remember that the JCG can only provide guideline figures, and the compensation you may receive can vary.
+It’s important to remember that the JCG can only provide guideline ranges, and the compensation you may receive can vary.
+Additionally, the top entry has not been taken from the JCG.

 To get a better idea of how much military solicitors might be able to claim for you, then call us here at Legal Expert on the telephone number that you will find down towards the bottom of this guide.
 Our advisors can provide a free estimation of what your claim could be worth, and can offer free legal advice to help you start your claim.